-Health insurance has changed dramatically in the last 3 years.
-Before The Affordable Care Act of 2010 (ACA) aka Obamacare, people who had pre-existing conditions would not be eligible or be discriminated in premium hikes due to their health.
-Since the ACA, no insurer could charge or deny you coverage based on your current health or pre-existing condition.
+Health insurance has changed dramatically in the last three years.
+Before The Affordable Care Act of 2010 (ACA), aka Obamacare, people with pre-existing conditions would not be eligible or be discriminated against in premium hikes due to their health.
+Since the ACA, no insurer could charge or deny you coverage based on your health or pre-existing condition.

 The Affordable Care Act mandated plans both inside and outside of the Health Insurance Marketplace to offer 10 Essential Health Benefits to everyone without discrimination; emergency services, hospitalization; maternity and newborn care; mental health and substance use disorder services, including behavioral health treatment; prescription drugs; rehabilitative services; lab services; preventive and wellness services and chronic disease management; and pediatric services, including oral and vision care.

-There are policies available for those who do not wish to participate in the Marketplace, those plans still cover the 10 Essential Health Benefits.
-When someone chooses not to enroll into a Marketplace plan, they will not have the option to see if they qualify for a tax credit to help them with the monthly plan premiums.
-Being enrolled into these plans will keep you from being penalized for not having health insurance.
+Policies are available for those not wishing to participate in the Marketplace.
+Those plans still cover the 10 Essential Health Benefits.
+When someone chooses not to enroll in a Marketplace plan, they will not have the option to see if they qualify for a tax credit to help them with the monthly plan premiums.
+Enrolling in these plans will keep you from being penalized for not having health insurance.

-When you become eligible for Medicare, whether it’s be because you turned 65 or have been on disability for 24 months, we also offer a wide range of Medicare Advantage Plans and Supplemental Plans as well.
+When you become eligible for Medicare, whether it’s because you turned 65 or have been on disability for 24 months, we also offer a wide range of Medicare Advantage and Supplemental plans.